 Artificial Intelligence might sound like stuff out of a science fiction television show, but recent advances in scanning technology allow you to go home empty-handed and gain more freedom this weekend.

-At this year’s International Society for Technology in Education (ISTE) conference, we launched a new feature called Aita — your new Artificial Intelligence Teaching Assistant.
+At this year’s International Society for Technology in Education (ISTE) conference, we launched a new handwriting recognition feature powered by AI.

-What does she do?
-How does she work?
-We’ve compiled ten facts to help you understand the immense grading power behind GradeCam’s newest digital grading assistant.
+What exactly does it do?
+How does it work?
+We’ve compiled ten facts to help you understand the immense grading power behind GradeCam’s newest digital grading tool.

-1. FACT: Aita reads your students’ numeric handwriting.
+1. FACT: GradeCam reads your students’ numeric handwriting.

 Yes, that’s right.
-Aita literally reads your students handwriting.
-Not only that, she then scores the answer based on the answer key you’ve provided.
+GradeCam literally reads your students handwriting.
+Not only that, we then score the answer based on the answer key you’ve provided.

 Here is a tutorial of how to insert the Numeric Handwriting question type into your assessments.

-2. FACT: Aita can read numbers, dashes, periods and slashes.
+2. FACT: GradeCam can read numbers, dashes, periods and slashes.

 - Numerals (0-9)